Kitchen Stewardship | Caring for All Our Gifts

 Heavy cycles?
 There's hope!

-Yes, “were” is the proper word there, because I’ve finally worked on root causes of my heavy periods and discovered some supplements that help reduce the flow, and my cycles are finally more regular to boot!
+Yes, “were” is the proper word there, because I’ve finally worked on root causes of my real heavy periods and discovered some supplements that help reduce the flow.
+My cycles are finally more regular to boot thanks to natural remedies for heavy periods!

 We’ll start today with defining and exploring answers to: